paulpflug/color-tabs/README.md

     @colorChangeCb = colorChangeCb

   #Wherever you want to use it
-    @changeColor path, newColor # changes the color of a tab for a specific filepath
+    @changeColor path, newColor # changes the color of a tab for a specific file path
+    @changeColor path, false # removes the color
+    @changeColor path, newColor, false # prevents saving, colors will not be persistent

     @cbHandler = @colorChangeCb (path, newColor) ->
       #is called after the color of a tab got changed